Bringing Learning To Life – Why Learning Stories

 Learning Stories Constructing Learner Identities in Early Education by Margaret Carr and Wendy Lee SAGE Publications 2012 .

-Learning Stories Collect in Portfolios
+Learning Stories Collect in Portfolios For Posterity

-In systems like Educa, learning stories are added to a child portfolio.
+In learning story software systems like Educa, learning stories are added to a child portfolio.
 Over the course of a year this collection of stories provide a compelling narrative of a child’s learning journey.
 This is particularly true if the stories are linked to curriculum or learning goals and/or linked to the planning that occured along the way.

 Educa was developed in New Zealand as an easy to use vehicle for writing learning stories.
 Teachers can use the mobile app, even in dictation mode, to start a learning story on the go.
 They can then save it and finish it off, with connections to learning or curriculum goals, save to the child’s portfolio and share with parents in one click.

 Wendy Lee is a world thought-leader in learning stories, through her Educational Leadership Project.
 She had a role to play in the early development of Educa.